Skip to content

 Highest-paying cities for civil engineers

-Estimated civil engineer pay in the top-paying metros, vs the national median.
+Published civil engineer pay in the top-paying U.S. metro areas, vs the national benchmark.

 Civil Engineer salary by state